Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 How Likely Is It to Contract Leprosy from Armadillos?

-Leprosy is a rare disease, and the risk of contracting it from armadillos is low.
-According to the Centers for Disease Control and Prevention (CDC), most people who are exposed to armadillos with leprosy do not contract the disease.
-However, is it worth taking the risk and letting an armadillo roam your yard freely?
+Leprosy is rare, and the risk of contracting it from armadillos is low.
+According to the Centers for Disease Control and Prevention (CDC), most people exposed to armadillos with leprosy do not contract the disease.
+However, is it worth risking letting an armadillo roam your yard freely?
 Probably not.

 armadillo-2